 We invite nominations from any individual working in the health sector.
 We would ask that individuals only nominate one nominee if possible, as we aim to publish a diverse list of women from all sectors and locations.

 Who can be nominated?

-Any nominee who fulfills the following criteria will be put forward for the shortlist.
-They must:
+Any woman who fulfils the following criteria will be put forward for the shortlist.
+They must be:

-- Be working or training as a pharmacy professional within the UK.
+- Working or training as a pharmacy professional within the UK.
 This includes:

 - Pharmacists (including those provisionally registered);

 - Pharmacy students;

 - Not already widely known, such as those currently/previously elected, or paid, to sit on the board of a national organisation or executive committee that has more than 500 members.
 This includes: